openziti/ziti-doc/docusaurus/docs/guides/Public_Cloud_Deployment/Services.md

 ```

 ### 3.5.7 Conclusion
-In this section, we demonstrated intercepting http (port 80) request to an IP address and forward the request to a remote http server listening to port 8080 via ziti network.
+In this section, we demonstrated intercepting http (port 80) request to an IP address and forward the request to a remote http server listening on the port 8080 via ziti network.

 ## 3.6 Setup Connection from a non-OpenZiti client